CristinaGVO/my-travel-journal/README.md

-**🌍 My-Travel-Journal**
+**My-Travel-Journal**

+## Screenshots

-## Home Page
+### Home Page

 ![Home Page](screenshots/home-page.png)

-## My Trips
+### My Trips

 ![Trips Page](screenshots/journal-trips.png)

-## Add a New Trip
+### Add a New Trip

 ![Add Trip](screenshots/add-new-trip.png)

-## Trip Show
+### Trip Details

 ![My Trips Details - update - delete](screenshots/trip-details.png)

+##Description##

-My Travel Journal is a full-stack application that allows users to create a personal travel journal.
+**My Travel Journal** is a full-stack MEN Stack application that allows users to create and manage a personal travel journal.

-After signing up, users can record, view, update, and delete their trips — storing memories such as destination, location, trip type, dates, notes, photos links, and ratings.
+After signing up and logging in, users can record their trips and store memories such as destinations, locations, trip types, dates, highlights, photo links, and ratings.
+Each user has access only to their own data, ensuring privacy and security.

-This project was created as part of General Assembly’s Software Engineering Immersive (Project 2).
+This project was built as **Project 2** for General Assembly’s Software Engineering Immersive program.

-*Features (MVP)*
+## Features (MVP)

--   User authentication (sign up, sign in, session-based auth)
+- User authentication (sign up, sign in, session-based authentication)
--   Authorization (only logged-in users can manage their trips)
+- Authorization to ensure only logged-in users can access trip data
--   CRUD functionality for trips:
+- Full CRUD functionality for trips:
-    -   Create a new trip
+  - Create new trips
   - View all trips (Index)
   - View trip details (Show)
-    -   Edit a trip
+  - Edit trips
-    -   Delete a trip
+  - Delete trips
 - Embedded Trip schema inside the User model using Mongoose
--   EJS templates for views
--   RESTful routing structure
+- RESTful routing

-*Stretch Goals*
+- Dynamic views using EJS templates

+---

+## Stretch Goals

 - Filter trips by type (roadtrip, hiking, city, beach, etc.)
--   Filter or sort trips by rating
+- Filter trips by rating
 - Upload multiple photos using external services
--   Add messages for success and errors when the user tries to create a new account or log in.
--   Add a verification step so that when the user wants to delete a trip, they are asked: "Are you sure you want to delete this trip?"
--   Add images to the application, not just links.
--   Add a map so that people can select the exact location they visited, for example, by using a Google Maps API.
+- Display success and error messages during authentication
+- Confirmation before deleting a trip
+- Add image uploads instead of photo links
+- Integrate a map (Google Maps API) to select locations
--   Add more filtering options.
+- Add more filtering and sorting options

-*Stretch Goals I did:* As part of improving my project, I added a some filtering feature for the trips page.
+---

+## Stretch Features Implemented

-Trip Filters (By Type and Rating)
+### Trip Filters (By Type and Rating)

+To improve usability as the number of trips grows, I implemented filtering functionality on the trips index page.

-*Filter by Trip Type*
+#### Filter by Trip Type
+Users can filter trips by category such as:
+- Roadtrip
+- Hiking
+- City
+- Beach
+- Other

-I wanted users to quickly find specific kinds of trips—like only beach trips, only city trips, or only hiking adventures.
+This allows users to quickly find specific kinds of trips without scrolling through all entries.
-So I added a dropdown menu where the user can choose a trip type, and the page will show only the trips that match.

-Examples: Show only beach trips - Show only roadtrip adventures.

-This makes the list easier to navigate when many trips are saved.

-*Filter by Rating*
+#### Filter by Rating

-I also added the option to filter trips by the minimum rating.
+Users can also filter trips by a minimum rating (e.g., 3 stars or higher).

-Example: Show trips rated 4 stars or higher - Show trips rated 3+

-This helps the user find their best experiences quickly.
+This helps users quickly rediscover their best travel experiences.

+---
+## Technical Highlights

+- Embedded trip documents inside the User model using Mongoose
+- Session-based authentication using `express-session`
+- Middleware to protect routes and restrict access to authenticated users
+- Query-based filtering using Express and JavaScript array methods
+- Clean separation of concerns using controllers, models, views, and middleware

+---
 *Technologies Used*

 -   Node.js